sguir/ppgcourse/exercise_BP.md

 dimnames(omega_s3)=list(pop.names,pop.names)
 ```

-We can explore the shared history of the population by transforming the covariance matrix into a correlation matrix or a bifurcating phylogenetic tree:
+We can explore the shared history of populations by transforming the covariance matrix into a correlation matrix or a bifurcating phylogenetic tree:

 Transform the covariance matrix into a correlation matrix using the R function cov2cor():